noelwelsh/noelwelsh.com/content/posts/2023-05-17-books-update.md

 title = "Scala with Cats, Creative Scala, and Scala 3"
 +++

 I'm rewriting my books to include new material and target Scala 3.
-I'm opening [sponsors][sponsor] to defray the costs.
+I'm opening [sponsors][sponsor] so you can encourage me to finish faster.

 <!-- more -->

-# The Books
+## The Books

 I have written three books on Scala: